epigno/epigno-tech-blog/content/articles/en/timezones-are-hell.md

 ```

 If your business analytics software happens to connect to a PostgreSQL database,
-do not forget to set the connection timezone appropriatly!
+do not forget to set the connection timezone appropriately!
 If not, you may get
 surprises when you query the database!

 **NB:**